TaraKemper/VideoBasedHandEye/README.md

 # VideoBasedHandEye

-Video based hand eye calibration slicer module
+A slicer module which preforms video based hand eye calibration of a system consisting of a webcam and optical tracker

 Download/Setup Instruction: